 - A verified account on DigitalOcean (register here)

 - A domain name with the ability to update DNS records

-Forge will link to your DigitalOcean account and automatically provision a droplet for you, so you don’t even need to set up your server on DigitalOcean - just enter your payment details.
+Forge will link to your DigitalOcean account and automatically provision a droplet for you, so you don’t even need to set up your server on DigitalOcean - just enter your authentication details.

 4. Install a project from Github

-date line to the beginning of the shell script just to make sure that when a deployment fails we know when it failed.
-Our deployment script for production sites ends up looking something like this:
+date line to the beginning of the shell script to make sure that we know when a deployment fails.

 date cd /home/forge/url.of.this.site.com git pull origin master composer install --no-interaction --no-dev --prefer-dist php artisan migrate --force

 Most likely, your Laravel project will require a